pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 931 Working With Bytes

+I have been learning how to manage data and files with spring and java these days.

 ##### Day 930 Working With Batch Operations

 Batch operations are difficult, handle large amounts of data is amazing, well all in programming